The chances of getting a mortgage with a CCJ are fairly high and a lot better than most people think.

 - Other potential bad credit issues on your credit report

 This guide will explore each of the points above in further detail.
 You can also make an enquiry with a specialist at any time.Enquire Now

 Can I get a mortgage with a CCJ?

-As there are so many variables in getting standard mortgages, even they can seem like an uphill struggle.
+As there are so many variables in getting regular mortgages, even they can seem like an uphill struggle.
 Once a CCJ is thrown in, things can get really difficult and it’s often where most people give up.
 Don’t give up!
 With an expert on your side, your chances of getting a mortgage are significantly increased.

 As specialist CCJ brokers, our advisors know exactly how to prepare mortgage applications and match suitable lenders.
 With whole of market access, you won’t be missing out on any best buy deals at the time.
 To speak to an advisor, you can go straight to our enquiry form and take the first steps to getting your mortgage agreed.
 To learn about getting a mortgage with a CCJ, you can find more information below.